What Is a Halo Extension? Halo vs Clip-In Hair Extensions

 The lifespan depends on hair quality, wearing frequency, washing habits, heat styling, and storage.

-Full cuticle hair usually lasts longer than lower-grade hair because it stays smoother and tangles less with proper care.
+Full cuticle hair usually lasts longer than lower-grade hair because the cuticles are aligned in the same direction, helping the hair stay smoother and easier to manage with proper care.

 Standard Remy hair4–8 months6–12 months